DimensionSoftware/snapwallet.io/docs/book/use-cases/onramp.md

 # Onramp

-Onramp is a common use case where the Snap Wallet widget is configured for buying cryptocurrencies using fiat and depositing cryptocurrency into a destination wallet.
-A user can purchase cryptocurrencies using a bank account or a debit card.
-Simply provide a wallet destination address and Snap Wallet will handle the rest.
+Onramp is a common use case where the Snap Wallet widget is configured for buying cryptocurrencies using a debit card or a bank account.
+Simply provide a destination wallet address using the `wallets` parameter in the widget configuration and Snap Wallet will handle the rest.

 ```html
 <!DOCTYPE html5>